 Paleo Crepes with Strawberries and Coconut Whipped Cream made in 15 minutes!
 Dairy Free, Gluten Free, Paleo and Grain Free and low carb

 If you watch it you’ll be able to spot lots of people eating bowls of strawberries and cream as they sit around on the grass watching tennis on big screens outside of the main courts.

 I’ve baked a couple of paleo recipes in the past, nothing fancy though.
-Paleo baking typically uses two flours, almond flour and coconut flour.
+Paleo baking typically uses just a couple of flours including almond flour, tapioca starch, arrowroot powder, and coconut flour.
 There are others I’m sure but these are the main ones

 The recipe is really easy to make, it’s just a matter of adding all the ingredients to your bowl and whisking the batter to get all the lumps out.